-A new Income Tax Law No. 24 of 2018 (the "Income Tax Law") came into force on 13 December 2018 replacing Law No. 21 of 2009 and its executive regulations were issued in December 2019.

-The Income Tax Law and the Executive Regulations provide that any payment of interest and fees made in relation to bonds issued by a Qatari corporate entity will be subject to withholding tax, which will include the Issuer as an entity managed from Qatar and therefore considered as tax resident in Qatar.
+The Income Tax Law No. 24 of 2018 (the "Income Tax Law") and its executive regulations issued in December 2019 (the "Executive Regulations"), have been amended by, respectively, the Law No. 11 of 2022 published in the Official Gazette on 2 February 2023 and the Council of Ministers Decision No. 3 of 2023.
+The recent amendments include enabling provisions to introduce regulations imposing a minimum effective rate of at least 15 per cent. in line with the Global Anti-Base Erosion Rules under OECD's Base Erosion and Profit Shifting (BEPS) Pillar 2 proposals.
+On 4 December 2024, Qatar's Shura Council approved further amendments to the Income Tax Law introducing a 15 per cent.
+Qualified Domestic Minimum Top-Up Tax ("QDMTT") on multinational enterprises ("MNEs").
+The draft amendments have been referred to the Consultative Council for further deliberation and are expected to be approved in the near future.
+These new provisions are anticipated to exclusively apply to MNEs and foreign branches whose annual revenues exceed QAR 3 billion (approximately EUR 750 million).
+The Income Tax Law and the Executive Regulations provide that any payment of interest and fees made in relation to bonds issued by a Qatari corporate entity will be subject to withholding tax, which will include the Issuer as an entity managed from Qatar and therefore considered as tax resident in Oatar.
 However, the Executive Regulations provide for certain exemptions to such application of withholding tax.
 Paragraph 2 of Article 21.4 of the Executive Regulations provides that: "interest on bonds and securities issued by the State and public authorities, establishments and corporations owned wholly or partly by the State" shall not be subject to withholding tax.
 As the Issuer and the Guarantor are presently partly owned by the State, they will be exempt from the requirement to withhold tax.
 If the Issuer and/or the Guarantor cease to be partly owned by the State, the exemption at Paragraph 2 of Article 21.4 of the Executive Regulations will cease to apply.
 The Guarantor would benefit from an exemption under Paragraph 3 of Article 21.4 of the Executive Regulations, which provides that interest on transactions, facilities and loans with banks and financial institutions shall not be subject to withholding tax.
 Similarly, the Issuer would benefit from this exemption provided the interest is being paid to a bank or financial institution.
-Any fees payable by the Issuer to any party that is non-resident in Qatar will be liable to withholding tax as no specific exemption applies.
+Any fees payable by the Issuer to any party that is non-resident in Oatar will be liable to withholding tax as no specific exemption applies.
 However, the Issuer has agreed, and to the extent that the Guarantor may be called upon to perform its obligations under the Deed of Guarantee, the Guarantor has agreed, that all payments of principal and interest in respect of the Notes and/or the Deed of Guarantee will be made free and clear of withholding taxes payable in Qatar, and the Issuer or QNB, as the case may be, will be required to pay additional amounts in respect of any such withholding or deduction imposed by or on behalf of Qatar in certain circumstances.
 See "Terms and Conditions of the Notes-Taxation".